eriqande/mega-non-model-wgs-snakeflow/README.md

     the scatters will include multiple scaffolds.
 But, we could easily rock that all together in R. I would rather the user do it up front so that the workflow does not depend on checkpoints.
--   Consider making the final output a bcf file to avoid VCF-&gt;BCF-&gt;VCF conversion inefficiency with it later.
 -   Develop a sane way to iteratively bootstrap some base-quality score recalibration.